pyeventsourcing/eventsourcing/docs/topics/application.rst

 reduce access time of aggregates with lots of domain events.

 The application method :func:`~eventsourcing.application.Application.take_snapshot` can be used to create a snapshot of the state of an aggregate.
-The ID and version of an aggregate to be snapshotted must be passed when calling this method.
+The ID of an aggregate to be snapshotted must be passed when calling this method.
 By passing in the ID (and optional version number), rather than an actual aggregate object, the risk of snapshotting a somehow "corrupted" aggregate object that does not represent the actually recorded state of the aggregate is avoided.

 To enable the snapshotting functionality, the environment variable ``IS_SNAPSHOTTING_ENABLED`` must be set to a valid "true"  value.
 The Python